Alex Rodriguez: 2007

 When Rodriguez reported to camp in 2007, he had reduced his body fat from 16% the year before to 9%.
 He made light of this fact during a Late Show with David Letterman sketch that was filmed during Spring training, which featured him shirtless being rubbed down with suntan lotion.
 He revealed to the press that he and Jeter were no longer close friends.
 Rodriguez also reduced his high leg kick at the plate, increasing his bat speed, making him less-apt to strike out and a more dangerous hitter.

 In the Yankees' fourth game of the season, Rodriguez hit two home runs against the Baltimore Orioles at Yankee Stadium, including his 14th-career grand slam to end the game.
 The walk-off grand slam was the third of his career, tying the major league mark for game-ending grand slams shared by Vern Stephens and Cy Williams.
 Rodriguez also began the season by becoming the ninth major leaguer—and first Yankee—to hit six home runs in the first seven games of the season.
 Rodriguez also became the first Yankee to hit seven home runs in the first ten games of the season.

 On April 23, Rodriguez became the first player in major league history to hit 14 home runs in a span of 18 games, and also tied the MLB record for most home runs in April.
-His total of 34 RBIs in April was one short of Juan González' AL and MLB record.
+His total of 34 RBIs in April was one short of Juan González's AL and MLB record.
 In a game against the Toronto Blue Jays on May 30, Rodriguez sparked controversy when he shouted during a routine play and an infielder let a pop fly drop, costing the Blue Jays three runs.
 The Yankees went on to win the game, 10–5.
 On July 12, Rodriguez hit his 150th career home run in a Yankees uniform.
 This made him the first, and so far only, player in major league history to ever hit 150 home runs for three different teams.
 He became the third player to hit at least 100 home runs for three teams, following Reggie Jackson and Darrell Evans.